-• Oversight re Trees on Private Lands
+Oversight re Trees on Private Lands

-Routine Applications: In the normal course of events, permit applications affecting trees on private lands come before Council for decision only on appeals against a decision by the Director of Planning and Development Services to deny a permit (Bylaw 2234 s.
-23; Policy 510, para 6).
-This applies to Type 1 (hazardous), Type 2 (unwanted), and routine Type 3 (conforming building or demolition permit) applications.
-Council involvement in decisions on such matters in the first instance would not in EAC's view be practical or necessary.
-However, transparency and accountability in the administration of Bylaw 1831 would be enhanced through annual reporting to Council on the numbers of permit applications received, approved, and refused.
+Routine Applications: In the normal course of events, permit applications affecting trees on private lands come before Council for decision only on appeals against a decision by the Director of Planning to deny a permit (Bylaw 2234 s.
+23 and Policy 510 para.
+6).
+This applies to Type 1 (hazardous) and Type 2 (unwanted), as well as routine Type 3 (conforming building or demolition permit) applications.
+Council involvement in decisions on such matters in the first instance would not in the Committee's view be practical or necessary.
+However, transparency and accountability in the administration of Bylaw 1831 might be enhanced through annual reporting to Council on the numbers of permit applications received, approved, or refused.
 Such reporting could be included in the previously suggested Annual Tree Canopy Report and would provide a vehicle for Council and the public to monitor the effectiveness of the Bylaw and consider possible improvements when and as warranted.

-Non-routine Applications: Only Type 3 applications associated with significant planning or development applications are presented for Council consideration in the first instance, pursuant to Planning Procedures Bylaw 2234.
-The Committee considers Council's role in this regard appropriate, but notes that impacts on trees may often be obscured in the context of the many other factors that go into planning and development proceedings.
-Building on recommendation R1, the recommendations below seek to mitigate that tendency and ensure Council's planning and development decisions are fully and transparently informed regarding their implications for tree protection and canopy enhancement.
+Decisions affecting trees on private lands in the first instance: Only Type 3 applications associated with significant planning or development applications are presented for Council consideration in the first instance, pursuant to Planning Procedures Bylaw 2234.
+The Committee endorses Council's role in this regard, but notes that impacts on trees may often be obscured in the context of the many other factors that go into planning and development proceedings.
+Recommendation R1, reiterated below, seeks to mitigate that tendency and ensure Council's planning and development decisions are fully and transparently informed regarding their implications for tree protection and canopy enhancement.